ministryofjustice/analytical-platform/.devcontainer/docs/DEVCONTAINER.md

 1. Obtain the command from "Authenticate Manually"

-1. Replace your Auth0 email with the generic string
+1. Replace your Auth0 email with the generic `auth0` user

    ```bash
    kubectl config set-credentials "auth0" \